MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/organize-resources.md

 ### Create a management level

-You can create a management group, additional subscriptions, or resource groups.
+You can create a management group, more subscriptions, or resource groups.

 #### Create a management group